anskarl/movie_rec/README.md

        - 3-fold cross-validation.
        - Hyper-parameter tuning using grid search ('n_factors': [10, 30, 50], 'n_epochs': [10, 30, 50], 'lr_all': [0.002, 0.005, 0.008, 0.01], and 'reg_all': [0.2, 0.4, 0.6, 0.8]).
        - RMSE and MAE for evaluation.
-       - We choose parameters from the variant with the best RMSE score.
+       - Choose parameters from the variant with the best RMSE score.
 The chosen parameters are then provided to the configuration of the production implementation.

-  - In PostgreSQL we are keeping user, ratings and movie information.
+  - PostgreSQL keeps user, ratings and movie information.
-  - In Redis we are keeping the following information which is periodically or live updated:
+  - Redis keeps the following information which is periodically or live updated:

       - The top-N recommentations of each user, as they have been computed by the SVD algorithm.
 The number of recommendations is configurable, default is 20.
 The computation is periodically triggered every 15 minutes.
       - Movie statistics, which are periodically computed (every 30 minutes).